Yahoo Maps: Map data

 The street network and other vector data Yahoo!
-Maps used later on was from HERE, and includes a number of public data sources.
+Maps used later on was from HERE, and included several public data sources.
 Detailed street network data is currently available for the United States, Canada, Puerto Rico, the Virgin Islands, and most European countries.
 Country borders, cities, and water bodies are mapped for the rest of the world.

 Low-resolution satellite imagery is available worldwide.
 1–2 meter resolution is available for most of the contiguous United States and select cities worldwide.